 In 2011, Kim returned to the world of music as associate director of development and then director of concert and event operations at the Cape Cod Symphony and Conservatory of Music & Arts in Hyannis.
 In this latter role, Corben managed 29 events and concerts a year.

 The 2019-2020 season marks the beginning of Kim Corben’s sixth season as executive director of the Plymouth Philharmonic Orchestra.
 She is an active member of the Plymouth community, serving in advisory and advocacy roles within the cultural district and the South Shore, and is an online contributor through her blog.

-Kim attended the University of Wisconsin-Madison.
+Kim attended the University of Wisconsin-Milwaukee.
 Beyond the concert hall, Kim enjoys traveling with her family.
 She and her husband, Simon Corben, live in Plymouth where they raised their two children.